Priyanshujindal/DogsClassifier/README.md

 2. **Model Setup**: Initialize EfficientNet-B0 with custom classifier
 3. **Training Loop**: Fine-tune the model on dog breed data
 4. **Evaluation**: Assess model performance and save checkpoints

+**Note**: The included checkpoint file contains the trained model weights, so you can use the model immediately without retraining.

 ## 🔧 Configuration